Screenwiter / Director

 Melissa’s first feature script LOSING IT created a lot of buzz and landed her in the Tracking Board’s Top 100 Young & Hungry writers list in 2013 and a mentor at CAA.
 Since arriving back in the UK Melissa has teamed up with Brightstar Pictures (Tanya Seghatchian and John Woodward) to produce her TV drama WHITE ELEPHANT.

 Melissa lives in Amersham, Buckinghamshire with her hubby and 3, mostly adorable, children.

-Melissa's script EASY OUT is a finalist in the Script Pipeline competition 2018 and currently quarter-finalist in PAGE AWARDS and the NICHOLL FELLOWSHIP and is currently a second-rounder in the Austin Screenwriting Competition.
+Melissa's script EASY OUT is a finalist in the Script Pipeline competition 2018, a semi-finalist in PAGE AWARDS and the NICHOLL FELLOWSHIP and is currently a second-rounder in the Austin Screenwriting Competition.

 Melissa's British TV pilot WHITE ELEPHANT was chosen for the Talent Connector program by Industrial Scripts.

 Melissa Osborne was chosen as one of Tracking Boards Top 100 Young and Hungry writers of 2013.